apify/apify-docs/sources/platform/storage/dataset.md

 ### JavaScript SDK {#javascript-sdk}

-In developing a JavaScript [Actor](../actors/index.mdx), the [JavaScript SDK](/sdk/js/docs/guides/result-storage#dataset) is your primary tool for managing datasets.
-It streamlines the process of storing and retrieving data, ensuring seamless integration with your Actor's workflow.
-The SDK's dataset manipulatón features include appending data, retrieving stored data, and managing dataset properties effectively.
-The dataset is represented by a [`Dataset`](/sdk/js/reference/class/Dataset) class.
-You can use the class to specify whether your data is stored locally or in the Apify cloud and push data to the datasets of your choice using the [`pushData()`](/sdk/js/reference/class/Dataset#pushData) method.
-You could also use other methods such as [`getData()`](/sdk/js/reference/class/Dataset#getData), [`map()`](/sdk/js/reference/class/Dataset#map) and [`reduce()`](/sdk/js/reference/class/Dataset#reduce), see the [example](/sdk/js/docs/examples/map-and-reduce).
+When working with a JavaScript [Actor](../actors/index.mdx), the [JavaScript SDK](/sdk/js/docs/guides/result-storage#dataset) is an essential tool, especially for dataset management.
+It simplifies the tasks of storing and retrieving data, seamlessly integrating with the Actor's workflow.
+Key features of the SDK include the ability to append data, retrieve what is stored, and manage dataset properties effectively.
+Central to this functionality is the [`Dataset`](/sdk/js/reference/class/Dataset) class.
+This class allows you to determine where your data is stored - locally or in the Apify cloud.
+To add data to your chosen datasets, use the [`pushData()`](/sdk/js/reference/class/Dataset#pushData) method.

+Additionaly the SDK offers other methods like [`getData()`](/sdk/js/reference/class/Dataset#getData), [`map()`](/sdk/js/reference/class/Dataset#map) and [`reduce()`](/sdk/js/reference/class/Dataset#reduce), and [`reduce()`](/sdk/js/reference/class/Dataset#reduce).
+For practical applications of these methods, refer to the [example section](/sdk/js/docs/examples/map-and-reduce).

 If you have chosen to store your dataset locally, you can find it in the location below.